Opendigitalradio/ODR-AudioEnc/README.md

 High occurrence of these will lead to audible artifacts.

-Scenario *libVLC input for a webstream*
+Scenario *encode a webstream*
 ---------------------------------------
+You can use either GStreamer with the `-G` option or libVLC with `-v`.

-Read a webstream and send it to ODR-DabMux over ZMQ:
+Read a webstream and send it to ODR-DabMux over EDI:

-    odr-audioenc -v $URL -r 32000 -c 2 -o $DST -l -b $BITRATE
+    odr-audioenc -G $URL -r 32000 -c 2 -e $DST -l -b $BITRATE

 If you need to extract the ICY-Text information, e.g. for DLS, you can use the `-w <filename>` option to write the ICY-Text into a file that can be read by *ODR-PadEnc*.
+This does apparently not work for all ogg source streams when using libVLC.

 If the webstream bitrate is slightly wrong (bad clock at the source), you can enable drift compensation with `-D`.